MoSadri/Thesis_2023/README.md

 > **Results**
 The results table presented summarizes the performance metrics obtained after running cross-validation on different target groups.
-To replicate this table:

-Run python **speech_classifer.py**

 - Input: Consists of three sets of scenarios as training datasets, followed by the analysis datasets.
 - Output: Include the number of hate speech instances detected, among other things, plus a compiled table in CSV format for the three scenarios